PedroClair/prePosCovid/README.md

   grades = [1.0, 1.0, 1.0, 0.8, 1.0, 0.8, 0.8, 1.0, 0.8, 0.9, 0.9, 0.7, 0.9, 1.0, 0.9, 1.0, 0.8, 0.8, 0.9, 0.7, 0.4, 0.8, 0.8, 0.7, 0.9, 1.0, 1.0, 1.0, 0.7, 0.8, 0.8, 0.9, 0.4, 1.0, 0.9, 0.8]
 );
 ```
-And the boxplot result was:
+The question eleven and class 2019-2 were used to genearate a boxplot with student performance.
+The result was:

 ![Example boxplot question in all classes](doc/figure/BoxPlotQ11-2019-2.png)